Hook Shot is impressive and here is how you can play it too!

 This will be followed by both your legs facing in the direction the shot is being played.
 Or, your front leg will be raised above the ground with your body weight on the centre of your back foot.
 While trying this, make sure that you bring your head inside the line so that if you miss the ball it will pass safely over your front shoulder.

-You may practise this shot using an imaginary ball with your trainer or an experienced teammate watching or in front of a mirror.
+You may practise this shot using an imaginary ball with your trainer.
+An experienced teammate watching or in front of a mirror can also help.
 Try to hook six balls.
 For the first two imaginary balls, try dodging by ducking down or swaying back.
 Try to balance yourself and move around as you hit the ball or you may have a feeder or make your friend deliver tennis balls towards your head.
 Try increasing the speed of the balls gradually and outfielders in position to catch so that you can calculate the accurate position.